Fleury-devant-Douaumont

 Fleury-devant-Douaumont ([flœʁi dəvɑ̃ dwomɔ̃], literally Fleury before Douaumont) is a commune in the Meuse department in Grand Est in north-eastern France.

-During the Battle of Verdun in 1916 it was captured and recaptured by the Germans and French 16 times.
-Since then, it has been unoccupied (official population: 0), as have the communes of Bezonvaux, Beaumont-en-Verdunois, Haumont-près-Samogneux, Louvemont-Côte-du-Poivre and Cumières-le-Mort-Homme.
+During the Battle of Verdun in 1916 it was captured and recaptured by the Germans and French 16 times, with all structures being completely destroyed.
+Since then, it has been declared to have "died for France", and thus remains unoccupied (official population: 0), as have the communes of Bezonvaux, Beaumont-en-Verdunois, Haumont-près-Samogneux, Louvemont-Côte-du-Poivre and Cumières-le-Mort-Homme.

 History

-During the war, the town was completely destroyed and the land rendered so uninhabitable that officials decided not to rebuild it.
-As the land around the municipality was polluted with corpses, ammunition, explosives and poisonous gas, it was deemed too contaminated for farming to resume.
+During the war, the hamlet was completely destroyed and the land rendered so uninhabitable that officials decided not to rebuild it.
+As the land around was polluted with corpses, ammunition, explosives and poisonous gas, it was deemed too contaminated for farming to resume and declared a Zone Rouge.

 The site is maintained as a testimony to war and is officially designated as a "village that died for France."
 It is managed by a municipal council of three members appointed by the prefect of the Meuse department.

-Before the war Fleury was a village of 422 engaged in agriculture and woodworking.
+Before the war, Fleury was a village of 422 engaged in agriculture and woodworking.
 Today, it is a wooded area next to the Verdun Memorial.

 Arrows guide visitors to where the streets and houses used to be.